flatcar-archive/flatcar-docs/docs/installing/cloud/aws-ec2.md

 ## Choosing a channel

 Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
-You can [disable this feature](../../clusters/creation/update-strategies), although we don't recommend it.
-Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.
+You can [disable this feature][update-strategies], although we don't recommend it.
+Read the [release notes][release-notes] for specific features and bug fixes.

 <div id="ec2-images">
   <ul class="nav nav-tabs">